feross/simple-peer/README.md

 Destroy and cleanup this peer connection.

-If the optional `err` paramter is passed, then it will be emitted as an `'error'` event on the stream.
+If the optional `err` parameter is passed, then it will be emitted as an `'error'` event on the stream.

 ### `Peer.WEBRTC_SUPPORT`